leonard-de-vinci/DaVinciBot-InMoov-2020-2021/README.md

 There are multiple reasons to use the ESP8266 (or ESP32) chip instead of a standard Arduino.
 It begins with the size and the memory.
 The ESP8266 is a cost-effective and highly integrated Wi-Fi MCU for IoT applications, with a better flash memory compared to Arduino Uno (4MB vs. 32 KB).
 Moreover, you can load new firmware to the board using a Wi-Fi connection rather than serial communication.
 **Platformio**
+For this projet, we are using PlatformIO IDE on Visual Studio Code for coding the Wifi microchip.
+PlatformIO is a professional tool for embedded systems engineers, where we can have a lot of Freedom.
 **Connection between ESP and ROS**

 This Esp8266 sketch creates a Car (similar to turtlebot) with all basic ROS objects, that connect via "WiFi" with rosserial in the server.